 Musicians should be scheduled as soon as possible in your wedding planning.
 Organ music is the most frequently used, although other instruments may also be appropriate.
 It is best to have one of Grace’s organists play for your wedding.
 A consultation with him/her will assist you in choosing the music for your wedding.
-Contact information for Grace organists, pianists, and soloists can be found on page 8.
+Contact information for Grace organists, pianists, and soloists can be found in section G.

 If you choose to use a non-Grace organist, he/she is required to meet with a Grace organist before using the instrument.